2020 Evening Meetings

 Results from the Tour have a big impact on Pro Farmer Newsletter’s annual crop production estimate released at week’s end.
 But observations gathered during the Tour can be just as important as the data itself.

 “We pull enough samples to provide us with accurate data for a large geographic area.
-The Pro Farmer Midwest Crop Tour does not attempt to predict actual yields for individual fields or even a county, but we do want to have a good handle on likely yields for each of the seven states we survey,” says Pro Farmer Editorial Director Chip Flory.
+The Pro Farmer Crop Tour does not attempt to predict actual yields for individual fields or even a county, but we do want to have a good handle on likely yields for each of the seven states we survey,” says Pro Farmer Editorial Director Chip Flory.